anur0n/academic-personal-webpage-kickstart/content/post/paper-summary/intrinsic_motivation/index.md

 **My thoughts:**

 The idea about dividing the input space into smaller sub sections seems interesting.
+Also, the part of using decrease of error is interesting.
 But assigning a local expert to predict only for that region seems limitation.
 What happens when there is multiple regions involved for a single action decision?
 Which expert will handle the bigger picture?
 Also for language or audio space, how will it work when temporal context is needed to understand current inputs?